jgartrel/arduino-nano-avr-controller/README.md

     - This schematic is not the same part, but the dimensions seem to be identical.
 *  [Harmon Kardon AVR 320 Service Manual](https://www.vintageshifi.com/repertoire-pdf/pdf/telecharge.php?pdf=Harman-Kardon-AVR-320-Service-Manual.pdf)
     - This schematic is for my reciever.
-    - We plug directly into the "Remote IR Input" #24 in the Service Manual
+    - Plug directly into "Remote IR Input", connector #24 in the Service Manual.

 ## Programming the Arduino Nano